 The AAA’s participation in the effort is aimed at ending any confusion and urges the city and county to immediately amend their Stay at Home — Work Safe Orders and explicitly allow both commercial and residential construction to continue.
 The cities of Houston and Dallas recognize, and make clear, that commercial and residential construction are essential services and not subject to the Shelter in Place Order.

 The business coalition formed to work on reversing ban on the construction activities includes the AAA, Real Estate Council of Austin, Austin Chamber of Commerce, Austin Board of Realtors, the Downtown Austin Alliance, Home Builders Association of Greater Austin, Associated Builders and Contractors, and the Austin Contractors and Engineers Association among others.
 The letter sent ot policy issues is HERE

-March 27, 2020 - The U.S. House of Representatives today passed H.R.
-748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, following the U.S. Senate’s approval of the federal relief package on March 25.
+March 27, 2020 - Today, Congress passed H.R.
+748, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).

 Austin Code Makes Changes to Address Emergency Orders